hodiete/MyReadsApp/README.md

 # MyReads Project

-MyReads is a book tracking application that has a dashboard that has containing book shelves that has a list of items labelled 'Currently Reading','want to read' and 'read'.
-When you click on the '+' sign button you will be brought to the /search page where you can then search for new books to add to your dashboard
+MyReads is a book tracking application consisting of a dashboard and a search page.
+Within the dashboard are books under each category labelled 'Currently reading', 'Want to Read' and 'Read'.
+You can move a book from one section to the other by clicking the dropdown next to a book and choosing where to move the book to and it will update accordingly
+note: if you move the book to none, it won't be on any of the shelves.

+You can select new books by clicking the icon located on the far right down section and it will bring you to the /search page.
+There you can search for new books to add to your dashboard.

-To Load the prokect
+To Load the project

 - install all project dependencies with `npm install`
 - start the development server with `npm start`